erszcz/msc-thesis/dfly-multiboot.md

 from a physical address,
 most of the debugging had to be done by setting breakpoints at manually calculated physical addresses instead of using symbol names.
-The process was arduous, very error prone and consumed a lot of time.
+The process was arduous, error prone and consumed a lot of time.

-The main piece of software worked on during the project was DragonFly BSD.
+The main piece of software I worked on during the project was DragonFly BSD.
-@hsudfly introduces the system well and points out some of its differences from the parent FreeBSD.
+@hsudfly introduces the system well and points out some of the differences from its parent, FreeBSD.
 Just to name a few features which stand out:

-- DragonFly BSD tries to scale linearly on modern multi-core CPUs by multiplication of certain subsystems and data structures (e.g. the scheduler, memory allocator, ...) onto all cores and using non-blocking algorithms where possible, what allows for mostly asynchronous operation of all cores,
+- DragonFly BSD tries to scale linearly on modern multi-core CPUs by multiplication of certain subsystems and data structures (e.g. the scheduler, memory allocator, ...) onto all cores and using non-blocking algorithms where possible, which allows for mostly asynchronous operation of all cores,

 - HAMMER (and upcoming HAMMER2) filesystem,
   whose feature list is too long to quote here,